-The address provided must be the child's current permanent address at the time of application.
+The address provided on the application form must be the child's current permanent address at the time of application.
 "At the time of application" means the closing date for applications.
-"Permanent" means that the child has lived at that address for at least a year and/or the family own the property or have a tenancy agreement for a minimum of 12 months.
+"Permanent" means that the child has lived at that address for at least a year